jianliu10/jianliu.github.io/_posts/2016-10-10-FX market data aggregator.md

 ![technology-stack](/images/technology-stack.gif)

 ## Enhancement
-To enhance run-time performance, we can replace messaging Queue/Topics design with Multicast socket design to transfer real-time data to clients.
+To enhance the speed of transferring real-time FX market data quotes to the clients, a solution is to replace messaging Queue/Topics design with Multicast socket design.